All companies

 • 2026-03 — v0 launches three model tiers (Mini, Pro, Max) with explicit per-million-token rates.
 Zero-markup AI Gateway policy formalised — token costs pass through at AI Gateway cost, including bring-your-own-key.

-What’s unique : Active CPU, zero-markup AI Gateway, separate v0 billing
+What’s unique : Active CPU, zero-markup AI billing extended from v0 to an agentic SKU

 1. Eight metering dimensions on one plan.
 No other PaaS exposes this many axes.
 Aligns billing precisely to infrastructure cost — and creates the prediction-difficulty complaint that defines Vercel’s pricing reputation.